 What to do: If IBS is diagnosed, you should be followed by a gastroenterologist.
 Diagnosis is confirmed by evaluating the presenting symptoms and through testing like a colonoscopy, CT scan and stool test.

 Treatment usually consists of following a specific diet that is low in fat and sugar.
 In some cases, the doctor may prescribe medication to help manage symptoms.
+Learn more about the IBS diet your doctor may recommend and how to get started.

 There are some medications that can alter bacterial flora, intestinal flow and the villi in the intestines.
 Playing with these factors can cause a laxative effect.
 This is particularly common when medication is taken at doses higher than indicated.